Updated: Feb 16

 Daughter in Law in Distress

 Thank you so much for being so open and vulnerable in sharing this upsetting story.
-As a therapist, I encounter a lot of familial issues that center around a difficult mother-in-law, or other family member, and I know how it can strain and drain the family.
+As a therapist, I encounter a lot of familial issues that center around a difficult mother-in-law, or other family members, and I know how it can strain and drain the family.

 First, I want to validate your feelings of feeling manipulated.
 You were!
 It seems unacceptable to me that, from what I am hearing from you, she so blatantly disrespected your boundaries.
 Not only did your MIL not respect your right to privacy, she also appeared to triangulate you and your sister-in-law.